 Full time employees shall be granted three (3) days administrative leave at the beginning of each fiscal year.
 Employees hired after the beginning of the fiscal year shall be granted a one-half day (1/2) administrative leave after each full calendar month of service in the first fiscal year of employment to a maximum of three (3) days.

-Employees appointed on a ten-month basis shall be granted administrative leave on the same basis, except the maximum will be two and one-half days (2 1⁄2) per year.
-Administrative leave for part time employees shall be prorated in accordance with the length of their work week.
+Employees appointed on a ten-month basis shall be granted administrative leave on the same basis, except the maximum shall be two and one-half (2 1/2) days per year.